 Yes, you must have your high school diploma or GED.
-Depending on what state you’re in, you may have to be a medical professional in order to perform cosmetic laser and injectable treatments on clients.
-To learn more about your state’s regulations, you can call 800.982.6817.
+Depending on what state you’re in, you may have to be a physician, nurse or medical professional in order to perform cosmetic laser and injectable treatments on clients.
+To learn more about your state’s regulations, you can give us a call at 800-982-6817.

 Do I need to be an esthetician in order to train?